Cilantro Chimichurri Sauce (Whole30, Vegan)

 How to make cilantro chimichurri sauce

-- To a food processor add the cilantro and parsley, lime juice and olive oil.
-You can even add the cilantro and parsley stems if they are not thick.
+To a food processor add the cilantro and parsley, lime juice and olive oil.
+You can add the cilantro and parsley stems if they are not thick.
 Process on high 30 seconds to 1 minute until the greens are broken down.
+Add pumpkin seeds, red onion, salt, garlic powder and red pepper flakes.
+Blend on high 1-2 minutes, stopping to scrape down the food processor once or twice.
+The sauce will be thick.
+Add a few tablespoons of water depending on how thick you want it.
+Store in the fridge or use immediately.

 Tips